 - Add garlic to a baking sheet and bake for about 50-60 minutes or until garlic is completely tender.

-- Next add water to a very large pot along with some salt to taste for potatoes and bring to a boil.
+- Next add 4 quarts of water to a very large pot along with some salt to taste for potatoes and bring to a boil.
 Once water is boiling, add potatoes and cook for about 20 minutes or until potatoes are completely tender when pierced with a knife or fork.
 Drain potatoes then rinse potatoes in warm water to remove starch.

 - Add half in half, roasted garlic and butter to a medium sized pot over medium heat.
 Once butter has melted and liquid is warmed through, mash garlic in the liquid.